practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Common Lisp/README.md

 #### Execution speed

-My program takes about 4 seconds to run in this environment, this is much slower than Clojure's 600 milliseconds ([Master diagram with most program environments](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/02%20-%20execution%20times#master-diagram-with-most-program-environments)), but better than my first version in Clojure without Java's _StringBuilder_ class with more than 7 seconds: [Initial struggles with execution speed](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Clojure#initial-struggles-with-execution-speed)
+My program takes about 4 seconds to run in this environment, this is much slower than Clojure's 600 milliseconds ([Master diagram with most program environments](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/02%20-%20execution%20times#master-diagram-with-most-program-environments)), but better than my first version in Clojure without Java's _StringBuilder_ class with over 7 seconds: [Initial struggles with execution speed](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Clojure#initial-struggles-with-execution-speed)

 But again, this is a solution with "natural" functional approach to exception handling and not Clojure's "natural" fallback to an imperative _try-catch_ construct.